-CUYAHOGA FALLS — A treasurer who is being let go by Stow-Munroe Falls schools after she reported financial irregularities to the state will take charge of the city school district’s finances next year.
+CUYAHOGA FALLS — A treasurer whose contract was not renewed by Stow-Munroe Falls schools after she reported financial irregularities to the state will take charge of the city school district’s finances next year.

 The Cuyahoga Falls City School Board of Education Thursday night agreed to hire Stow-Munroe Falls City Schools Treasurer Kristy Stoicoiu to fill the post that two former treasurers have left in less than two years.

 Stoicoiu’s contract with Stow-Munroe Falls is up at the end of July after the board of education in February voted to not keep her on board.

 Meanwhile, no trial date is set in the civil complaint she filed in Summit County Common Pleas Court against the Stow-Munroe Falls Board of Education alleging retaliation and wrongful termination.